S-Q-Z/S-Q-Z.github.io/README.md

 # Homepage
-This is my personal website: cen-jun.com.
-Go live on August 29, 2026.
+This is my personal website